rod-laycock/VivariumMonitoring/src/README.md

 API - Can amend the UI
 Configurable - so we can almost sell them with config changes

-Pi ZeroWH - £16.80 + Delivery
-Pi Zero2W - £17.00 / 40 pin header £1.50 + Delivery

-As Raspberry's are like Gold Dust - use ESP32, add SD card for configuration along with antenna and use it as a webserver.

 # Main elements
 ## Hardware